US

 Q: Can I hire US talent as contractors to avoid Social Security taxes?

-Partially.
-While you don't withhold FICA for contractors, misclassifying a worker who should be an employee can lead to massive IRS penalties.
-Our Global Employment of Record (EOR) solution helps you classify talent correctly to mitigate this risk.
+A: Partially.
+While you don't withhold FICA for contractors, misclassifying a worker who should be an employee can lead to substantial IRS penalties, as outlined in Section V. Our Global Employment of Record (EOR) solution helps you classify talent correctly to mitigate this risk.

 Q: What happens if an employer misses the deadline for depositing Social Security taxes?